 Exceptions to the above:

-In rare cases, upon approval by the responsible Bureau and the Chief Deputy Auditor, or their designee, an account that has had payments applied to it may be cancelled.
+In rare cases, upon approval by the responsible bureau and the City Auditor, or his/her designee, an account that has had payments applied to it may be cancelled.
 A typical situation is where one or two payments have been received, and would be forfeited by the owner due to the costs involved in refunding the payments and adjusting the lien account.

-If an account has been assessed, bonded, and closed, and has been approved for cancellation as an exception by the responsible Bureau and the Chief Deputy Auditor, or their designee, then all three cancellation charges apply.
-In addition, a fixed bonded closed component of $27.00 is charged to cover the cost of preparing entries to reimburse the bonded fund as well as support documentation.
+If an account has been assessed, bonded, and closed, and has been approved for cancellation as an exception by the responsible bureau and the City Auditor, or his/her designee, then all three cancellation charges apply.
+In addition, a fixed bonded closed component of $27.00 is charged to cover the cost of preparing entries to reimburse the bonded fund and of support documentation.

 Filed for inclusion in PPD September 28, 2004.